 This course will adhere to an 80-70 rule for participation.
-This means that at least 80% of the lab homework assignments (not quizzes or DSM's) need to have been attempted and at least 70% of the questions/problems within those assignments also attempted in order to be marked 'attended' when attendance is required.
+This means that at least 80% of the lab homework assignments need to have been attempted and at least 70% of the questions/problems within those assignments also attempted in order to be marked 'attended' when attendance is required.
 Attempted means there is a graded result (correct or incorrect).
-Attendance is reported to the college after Week 1, Week 2 and the 60% point of the course (typically Week 5).
-Note that the 80-70 rule is applied to all previous lab assignments up to that date, not just that particular week.
+Attendance is reported to the college after Week 1, Week 2 and the 60% point of the course.
+Note that the 80-70 rule is applied to all previous lab assignments up to that date, not just for that particular week.